openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 ## Step 1: Assembly the microscope

-## Step 9.1.: plug in the electronics
+## Step 9.1.: plug in the electronics as you see below

 <div style="background-color: rgba(255, 255, 0, 0.3); padding: 10px; border-radius: 5px;">